Kirk Profit

-Kirk Profit (born September 12, 1952) is a former member of the Michigan House of Representatives who is now a lobbyist with the firm Governmental Consultant Services.
+Kirk Profit (born September 12, 1952) is a former member of the Michigan House of Representatives who now works as a lawyer as President of Profit Legal Services, PLLC.

 During his time in the House, Profit chaired the Tax Policy and Higher Education Committees.
 He is also a former legal adviser and undersheriff in the Washtenaw County Sheriff's Department.
 Profit was an adjunct professor at Eastern Michigan University.